Szhenger/simple-feed/README.md

     * Users provide information such as RSS feed URLs, profile descriptions, and preferences for feed visibility (public/private).
     * JavaScript modals are used to gather user input dynamically for profile creation, feed subscriptions, and editing.
 * Output: The app retrieves, parses, and displays RSS feed content in an organized format.
 Profile pages display users' feeds and their latest items, allowing for easy consumption of web content.
-    * Feed data is automatically updated at a scheduled time (7:30 AM), ensuring fresh content for users.
+    * Feed data is automatically updated at a scheduled time (07:30), ensuring fresh content for users.

 #### Features:
 * User Authentication: